 Although it is possible the submission overestimated the QALY loss for those aged under 75 years, given the life expectancy in each age group was based on the respective general Australian population whereas it is likely that life expectancy of individuals with risk factors, that would be eligible for the vaccine, will be shorter than life expectancy of the average person of that age.
 The submission presented sensitivity analyses increasing and decreasing the QALY loss payoff by 25% in either direction.
 The results of the sensitivity analyses showed the model is only marginally sensitive to changes in the QALY loss payoff.

-A summary of the key drivers of the model is presented in .
+A summary of the key drivers of the model is presented in Table 17.